 How long does it take to replace teeth using dental implants?

 After completing all necessary diagnostics, your dentist should be able to provide you with a treatment plan including an estimated time to complete the implant process.
-Total treatment time varies depending on your needs, medical and dental history, health of your supporting jawbones, and dental materials used.
+Total treatment time varies depending on your needs, medical and dental history, the health of your supporting jawbones, and the dental materials used.
 Sometimes, it can be as short as a few months.
 Other times, it can take over a year for more complex conditions.
 On average, the entire process takes about 6-8 months to complete.

 Are dental implants safe?

 Dental implants have been used for over half a century and have a success rate of 95%.
 As with any medical procedure, however, there can be complications.
 An experienced implant dentist can handle problems as they arise, minimizing the likelihood of complications.
 It is essential to be transparent with your implant dentist as he or she reviews your health history.
 This includes sharing with him or her your daily habits, like smoking and drinking.
 It is important that you are fully informed about the benefits and risks involved with these habits—some of which can potentially affect the success of your dental implant healing process.
 Additionally, sometimes dentists can’t do the procedure because the bone area is missing.
 Then, a bone and gum grafting surgery may be in order.
 This raises the overall cost of the process.